The Reward Model Selection Crisis in Personalized Alignment: Introduction

-We (1) formalize the RM selection problem and introduce policy accuracy for discrimination measurement, (2) contribute \textsc{Pref-LaMP}—the first benchmark with ground-truth user completions, (3) demonstrate RM accuracy fails as a selection criterion across three datasets and four scales, and (4) provide actionable recommendations for practitioners and researchers.
+\keypoint{Contributions} To summarize, we (1) contribute \textsc{Pref-LaMP}—the first benchmark with ground-truth user completions, (2) demonstrate the standard RM accuracy metric fails as a selection criterion across three datasets and four scales, (3) demonstrate that a simple ICL baseline outperforms published personal alignment work in end-to-end adaptation, and (4) provide actionable recommendations for practitioners and researchers.